-When all Job and File records have been pruned or purged from the catalog for a particular Volume, if that Volume is marked as Append, Full, Used, or Error, it will then be marked as Purged.
+When all Job and File records have been pruned or purged from the catalog for a particular Volume, if that Volume is marked as Full or Used, it will then be marked as Purged.
 Only Volumes marked as Purged will be considered to be converted to the Recycled state if the Recycle directive is set to yes.